FireIsGood/obsidian-everforest-enchanted/README.md

 ## Features

 - Improved and custom callouts
-- Dark theme (light themm soon™)
+- Light and Dark themes

 ## Installation

 1. Download this repo
 2. Move Obsidian.css file into your `.obsidian/themes` folder
-3. Rename the file to `Everforest` so it has a unique name
+3. Rename the file to `Everforest.css` so it has a unique name
 4. Open **Settings > Appearance** in your vault
 5. Select the theme under the Themes dropdown

 ## TODO

-- Add light theme
 - Add screenshots
-- Add custom image stuff